 A woman with blonde hair smiling outdoors in a park setting.

-Connor Adams, PsyD
+Connor Adams, PsyD | she/they

-I support clients looking for help with relationships, trauma, coping skill development, and psychosis.
+I support adult clients (age 18+) looking for help with relationships, trauma, coping skill development, and psychosis.
 I’m a licensed clinical psychologist, and I firmly believe that therapy should be tailored to the individual.
 I have sought advanced training in multiple therapies to allow flexibility in our work together.
 I am committed to providing thoughtful and respectful care that incorporates your lived experiences into our therapy.

 In addition to running my group private practice, I am also a Clinical Assistant Professor at Stanford University.
 I have worked across various levels of care, providing clinical services in hospital-based outpatient settings, intensive outpatient programs (IOP), partial hospitalization programs (PHP), and psychiatric inpatient settings.
 This experience has allowed me to help individuals with a broad range of symptoms and experiences.